yuvi101/chess-trainer/README.md

 2. **Analyzes each move** with Stockfish (depth 20)
 3. **Identifies patterns** — blunders, mistakes, opening weaknesses
 4. **Generates a coaching report** using Gemini AI with personalized feedback
-5. **Tracks metrics** — cost per run, blunder rate over time, LLM latency
+5. **Tracks metrics** — cost per run, blunder rate over time, LLM latency etc.
-6. **Sends you an HTML report** with board diagrams for every mistake
+6. **Generates you an HTML report** with board diagrams with insights and recommendations

 It's like having a personal chess coach who never sleeps.